 At European International School Ho Chi Minh City (EIS), learning and personal growth continue long after the day’s lessons have ended.
 We aim to provide our students with opportunities to develop their natural talents, build confidence, practice a healthy lifestyle and expand their world view.

-Because of its open structure, now it is also the formal and informal gathering hub of students, teachers and parents.
 We invite you to visit our LRC to discover the abundant resources, facilities and services it offers to EIS community.

 Ikoma Family - From Japan

 We were always together.
 It was so fun and I was so happy with our Grade 12 friends.
 Everyone had helped me when I couldn’t catch up the conversation and class.
 I was very grateful to everyone.
 Every moment was precious.